Jonathan Dunnett: Windsurf Round Europe

 On 20 May 2017 he set sail from Grense Jakobselv, next to the border of Norway and Russia, at latitude 69 North in the Barents Sea, in an attempt to windsurf the mainland coastline of Europe.
-The expedition goal is to reach the European border with Russia in the Black Sea, though he concedes that the political situation in the Black Sea area might frustrate the goal.
+The expedition goal was to reach the European border with Russia in the Black Sea, though the political situation in the Black Sea would frustrate that goal.
 In early 2018, a severe case of flu and difficult winter sailing conditions on the Cantabrian Sea forced him to take a two-month break in Menorca.
 He resumed the expedition in March 2018.

 Dunnett completed the continuous windsurfing expedition in Batumi, Georgia, in May 2019.
-He then took a ferry ride to Odessa, the Ukraine, from which he sailed his windsurfer to Burgas, Bulgaria, arriving on 10 June 2019.
-This was the end of the maritime part of the journey.
-By that time, Dunnett have sailed an estimated total of 16,000 km - about twice the thus-far longest recorded windsurfing distance - in 2 years, 21 days.
+He then took a ferry ride to Odesa in Ukraine, from where he sailed his windsurfer to Burgas, Bulgaria, arriving on 10 June 2019.
+This was the end of the uninterrupted windsurf voyage part of the journey.
+By that time, Dunnett had sailed approximately 15,000 km in 2 years and 21 days.
+This was later recognised as a Guinness record for Longest Windsurfing Journey.
+From Odesa, Dunnett sailed the Black Sea coastline westward and crossed Danube delta into Romania, and then to Burgas in Bulgaria.

 From Burgas, Dunnett rode a tour bicycle with a trailer, all the way north, back to the starting point of the journey.
-He has reached Grense Jakobselv on 30 September 2019, 863 days after he started the journey.
+He reached Grense Jakobselv on 30 September 2019, 863 days after he started the journey.

 On this solo expedition without a support team, Dunnett carried all supplies and gear on the sailboard.
 His emergency equipment included EPIRB, handheld VHF radio, cellular phone, waterproof headlamp, dried food, and water.

 Dunnett's expedition goals beyond the personal challenge were "to get to know my continent as a logical next step after getting to know my island (Britain)," and to raise awareness for environmental and sustainability issues.
 The expedition, by its route and mode of travel, provided access to many hard-to-reach coasts and allows Dunnett to observe the status of the waters and shores, which he reported on his website and on social networks.

 Dunnett used his expedition website to raise funds for World Wide Fund for Nature (WWF).

-Sponsors

-Organizations that provide expedition equipment included: